Publications

 Here, we develop a minimal model for bacteria in a narrow channel to assess the relative

 importance of motility diversity and confinement.
-We show that the greater variety in the motilities -which occurs naturally in a biological situation- the greater are the conglomerates.
+We show that the greater the diversity in the motilities -which occurs naturally in a biological situation- the larger the clusters.

-Using parameters fitted from experiments with Escherichia coli bacteria, we predict that the error in estimating the average size, without considering polydispersity, is around 60%.
+Using parameters fitted from experiments with Escherichia coli bacteria, we predict that the error in estimating the average size without accounting for polydispersity is about 60%.

 Active mixtures in a narrow channel: motility diversity changes cluster sizes